 So, how do you get people to take you seriously?

-How can you go from being just a little fish in a vast ocean to becoming a recognizable brand or even a household name?
+How can you go from being just a little fish in a vast ocean to become a recognizable brand or even a household name?

 One strategy that’s proven to be effective is influencer marketing.